polyverse/sh.polyverse.io/README.md

 Deployments are done automatically using AWS CloudPipeline; they're triggered when commits are pushed to https://github.com/polyverse/sh.polyverse.io.

+Before committing/pushing, run `./build.sh`.
+This re-generates the `./usage.txt` file.

 There are 2 pipelines:

-1. Developers should use the `beta` branch and push early and often without worrying about breaking production.
+1. https://sh-beta.polyverse.io - Developers should use the `beta` branch and push early and often without worrying about breaking production.
-2. Developers should never publish directly to the `master` branch; all production deployments must be the result of a PR request.
+2. https://sh.polyverse.io - Developers should never publish directly to the `master` branch; all production deployments must be the result of a PR request.

 AWS CloudPipeline pulls the commit and places them in an AWS S3 bucket which is then served directly via AWS CloudFront.